zeynepandsoy/US-ELECTION-BIRTHS-CASE-STUDY/README.md

 # Project: Obama-Clinton Case Study and NICU Case Study
 This repository contains two case studies: the Obama-Clinton case study and the NICU case study.
+The project was conducted by Zeynep Andsoy, Alexander Olkhovskiy, Jocelyn Chen, Haoying Zhang, George Jomy, Duc Tran, and Jiayi Huang.
+The major types supporting the visualizations in this report are Tableau and R code.

 ## Obama-Clinton Case Study